Budding horror writer? Download the scariest screenplays here

-Happy Friday, folks!
-It’s that time of the week again when we head to the inspiration station for another installment of the best screenplays available to download for free.
 As we always say, the simplest way to learn about the craft is from the work of other screenwriters.
-There are endless sources of inspiration that can be found by studying and analysing the traits and stylistic techniques of your favorite artists, helping you to fine-tune your script and discover new ways to make it stand out from the crowd.
+There are endless sources of inspiration that can be found by studying and analyzing the traits and stylistic techniques of your favorite artists, helping you to fine-tune your script and discover new ways to make it stand out from the crowd.

-Since we’re just one week away from Ari Aster’s highly anticipated Hereditary – a film that looks set to be one of the most terrifying horror films of the decade – we’re turning our attention to screenplays of the macabre variety so you can find out how to bring the chills with your writing skills.
-Without further ado, let’s get stuck in!
+We’re turning our attention to the scariest screenplays so you can find out how to bring the chills with your writing skills.
+Without further ado, let’s get started!

 An undeniable classic, there’s a lot to be learned about horror filmmaking from Ridley Scott’s original Alien.
 Same goes for the screenplay, which is famed for its minimal, vertical writing style and influences derived from classic 50s sci-fi flicks.
 As O’Bannon himself declared, “I didn’t steal Alien from anybody.
 I stole it from everybody!”